deep-reinforcement-learning-book/deep-reinforcement-learning-book.github.io/index.md

 ### How to contribute?
 To be filled.

-If you find any typos or have suggestions for improving the book, do not hestitate to contact us by email at: hao.dong[at].pku.edu.cn
+If you find any typos or have suggestions for improving the book, do not hesitate to contact us by email at: hao.dong[at]pku.edu.cn

 ## Citing the book